Skip to main content

 FunctionReturnsDescription

-mapml2geojson(<HTMLLayerElement> element, <Object> options)A JavaScript (GeoJSON) feature collection objectThis function transforms the <feature> element children of a <layer-> element to a GeoJSON FeatureCollection object.
+mapml2geojson(<HTMLLayerElement> element, <Object> options)A JavaScript (GeoJSON) feature collection objectThis function transforms the <feature> element children of a <map-layer> element to a GeoJSON FeatureCollection object.
 You supply options to control the transformation.
 This function must be used inside a windows.onload event.

 caution